October 16, 2025

 8. What should I do if I am struggling to find a preceptor?

-If your search is taking too long, you can use NPHub to connect with vetted preceptors who meet William Paterson University’s criteria.
-NPHub handles coordination and paperwork to help you start your rotation on time.
+If your search is taking too long, you can use third-party services like NPHub to connect with vetted preceptors who meet William Paterson University's criteria.
+NPHub handles preceptor coordination and paperwork to help you start your rotation on time.

 9. How early should I start looking for a preceptor?